T-cell lymphoma and B-cell lymphoma are two types of non-Hodgkin’s lymphoma. There’s also a rare type called NK-cell lymphoma.

 For slow-growing, localized lymphoma, radiation therapy may be all you need.

 Side effects can include fatigue and skin irritation.

 Chemotherapy is a systemic treatment that can be given orally or intravenously.
-Some aggressive B-cell lymphomas can be cured with chemotherapy, especially in early stage disease.
+Some aggressive B-cell lymphomas can be cured with chemotherapy, especially in early stage diseases.